Skip to content

 Lost rankings are usually not a content problem.
-They hide in the technical layer — crawl waste, duplicate URLs, broken architecture, slow pages — and the real blocker is most often canonicalization or duplication.
-We find it and fix it at the source.
+They hide in the technical layer — crawl waste, duplicate URLs, broken architecture, slow pages — and the blocker is often canonicalization or duplication.
+We fix it at the source.

 Recognise any of these?
 The cause is almost always technical.